didier-durand/qstensils/doc/q_list_documents.md

 the retrieved documents and then generates an answer to the query using a large language model.
 The documents provided by the retriever allow the LLM to deliver a more specific answer to the question.

-q_list_docs inventories those docs and returns them in JSON structure that can be further processed by piping it into other shell utilities like jq, sed, etc.
+Script [q_list_documents.py](/src/q_list_documents.py) inventories those docs and returns them in JSON structure that can be further processed by piping it into other shell utilities like jq, sed, etc.

 ### Usage